-Building capacity in respectful engagement of Indigenous people in patient-oriented research
+Building programs and capacity in the respectful engagement of Indigenous people in patient-oriented research.

 Get Involved